blefebvre/blefebvre.github.com/source/_posts/2015-10-13-debugging-an-aem-app.markdown

 In my case it appears that the ContentSync variable is missing.
 This variable is exported by the PhoneGap ContentSync plugin, so I would begin my bug investigation by seeing if this plugin has been successfully installed.

-If this issue is occurring on an app obtained from an open source repo, the console output is extremely valuable and should be included in the bug report.
+If this issue is occurring on an app obtained from an open source repo, the console output is extremely valuable and should be included in your bug report.

 ## Android

+Like above, ensure that you are able to run `cordova platform add android && cordova emulate android` without any CLI related errors before continuing.

+#### Connect Chrome's web inspector to the app

+In Chrome, navigate to [chrome://inspect](chrome://inspect), and locate your app's WebView.
+Click the blue "inspect" link to open the remote web inspector connected to your Android emulator.

+{% img /images/debug-apps/chrome_inspect.png 'Chrome inspect' %}

+#### Refresh to view initialization errors

+Open the console tab and hit ⌘ + R on OS X, or Ctrl + R on Windows to refresh the current page of the application.
+In the screenshot below, I don't have any errors in the console but I can still view the output of console.log statements in my code, such as navigation between pages:

+{% img /images/debug-apps/chrome_console.png 'Remote app Web Inspector console' %}

+Happy debugging!